prjasper/bin/README.md

 # bin
 This repository contains a set of shell scripts that I have found useful in my work.
 ## Installation
-To install these tools, clone this repository, go to your clone and type this command:
+To install these tools, clone this repository and type these commands:

+    cd bin
     make